The Selaron Steps in the historic center of Rio de Janeiro, Brazil

-Listed below are the requirements for the Latin American, Caribbean, & U.S. Latinx Studies major.
-In addition to the requirements for the major, students must also satisfy all of the university general education requirements and the College of Letters & Science breadth and other degree requirements.
-Degree requirements will vary depending on when one you took your first college class.
-LACUSL scholars are strongly encouraged to consult both their LACUSL Advisor and their L&S Advisor to ensure they stay on track towards their degree.
-Read more about the L&S Degree Requirements on the L&S Degree Requirements web pages.
+Listed below are the requirements for the Latin America, Caribbean, and U.S. Latinx Studies major.
+In addition to the requirements for the major, students must also satisfy all university and college general degree requirements.
+Degree requirements will vary depending on when you took your first college class.
+We encourage you to consult your advisor regularly to ensure you stay on track towards earning your degree.
+You can read more about the degree requirements on the L&S Degree Requirements web pages.

 Major Requirements